muut/riotjs-admin/doc/modular.md

 Note that other frameworks may call call this layer a "view", but in MVP this is called the "presenter".

-## Templating
+### Templating

-I like to start developing a single-page application with just HTML and CSS only.
+Sometimes I like to start developing a single-page application with just HTML and CSS only.
 It's amazing how much you can do with those.
 You can fine tune the design and user interface to almost complete state.
 By adding simple CSS class name switches with JavaScript you can even complete those beautifully animated view switches.
 In reality, of course you cannot keep your hands out of JavaScript but it's totally possible to show the customer a complete application UI without single line of the actual logic.

 What's best is that you can naturally continue from that HTML view to complete the whole application.
 In ideal world you even have the business logic completed and the API hasn't had any big changes for a while.
 Only presenters are left to hook these two together.

 This HTML mockup is your collection of templates.
 Before starting with the presenters you can move some of the HTML inside `<template/>` tags, typically the ones that are rendered multiple times inside loops.

-### No logic
+#### No logic

 Riot takes a strong position on not recommending logic inside the templates.
 There are multiple reasons for this: